bibleexchange/courses/synoptic-gospels/en/0100_introduction-to-matthew.md

 ### Position of This Book

-#### Breaks the 400 Years of silence between Malachi&#8217;s prophecy and the announcement of the birth of Jesus.
+#### Breaks the 400 Years of silence between Malachi's prophecy and the announcement of the birth of Jesus.

 1. Israel was under the domination of the Roman Empire.
 2. No man of the house of David had been allowed to sit upon the throne for over 600 years.